Tigers vs. Guardians Player Props Betting Odds

 Báez Stats

 - Baez has five doubles, three home runs, eight walks and 16 RBI (30 total hits).
-He's also swiped two bases.
+He's also swiped three bases.

 Báez Recent Games